Professional Statements About Hair Tissue Mineral Analysis

 "Changes

-in the hair iron concentrations were accompanied by similar changes in the
+in the hair iron concentrations were accompanied by similar changes in the concentrations

-to complement evaluations of the body iron status."
+evaluations of the body iron status."

 - Bisse E, Renner F, Sussmann S, Scholmerich J, Wieland H., Hair iron